 How much does a landscaping virtual assistant cost?

 A South African landscaping VA through VirtuHire runs $1,200 to $2,200 per month full-time, all-in.
 Entry-level intake and scheduling roles at the lower end, experienced account managers and AR specialists at the higher end.
-Compare to a US in-house office coordinator or scheduler at $38K to $55K per year ($3,200 to $4,600 per month fully loaded with payroll tax, benefits, and space).
-Net savings: 50 to 70 percent on the same job description.
+Compare to a US in-house office coordinator or scheduler, which costs several times that once you load payroll tax, benefits, and space.
+Net savings: up to 85 percent below US salary rates.

 Does a landscaping VA know Jobber, LMN, and Service Autopilot?